axaq/traviso-website/blog/_posts/2015-03-15-data-file-structure.md

 * **`number_of_frames:`** Number of frames in an animation. if it is not an animation but a single texture, set it to 1.

 * **`start_number:`** Starting number of the image name suffix.
 This is only used for animations where image names are in a numeric order like walk1.png, walk2.png, walk3.png, walk4.png ...

+* **`ipoc:`** Interaction-point column-offset for the visual.

+* **`ipor:`** Interaction-point row-offset for the visual.

+If you want to create an interaction point for a visual you can set interaction-point-offset by defining 'ipor' and 'ipoc' as row and column.
+This means when the you use methods like 'moveControllableToObj' the engine will move the controllable to this interaction points instead of just the nearest neighbouring tile.
+For instance, you can have characters interacting and you can allow your controllable character to interact with other characters depending on which way they are looking.

 > **NOTE 1:** Following ids are reserved, so for additional custom animations use different ids: